JavascriptDominicana/skeleton-navigation/README.md

-# aurelia-skeleton-navigation
+# aurelia-skeleton-navigation (Grunt + Bower)

+This is a fork of the original skeleton navigation for [Aurelia](http://www.aurelia.io/).
+The objective here is to replace [Gulp](http://gulpjs.com/) with [Grunt](http://gruntjs.com/) and [JSPM](http://jspm.io/) with [Bower](http://bower.io/).
+So far we have implement bower, and work on implementing grunt has started.

-This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
+This skeleton sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
 Karma/Jasmine testing is also configured.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).